mac-reid/lazydcc/README.md

                             Pack to download
       -d DESTINATION_DIR, --destination DESTINATION_DIR
                             Location to download to
+      -p PACKNUMBERS, --packnumbers PACKNUMBERS
+                            Comma separated pack numbers to download

+The packnumbers and packname are mutually exclusive.
+If you provide packnumbers, the packname argument will be ignored.

 Optionally set options in lazydcc.conf - there are a whole 5 options to set.
 These options are overridden by command line flags if present.